nummacway/gb300/README.md

 * `Foldername.ini`
 * `History.bin`

-Once again, their format and use is identical to the SF2000.
-The `Foldername.ini` however is adjusted to the GB300's lack of arcade and additional PCE feature:
+Once again, their format and use is identical to the SF2000. `Foldername.ini` however is adjusted to the GB300's lack of arcade and additional PCE feature.
+Its default content is:

 ```
 GB300